What Is Crocin? Why It Matters When Choosing a Saffron Supplement

 CROCIN RICH Plus was formulated based on the science you've just read.

-Unlike saffron extracts that may contain very little crocin, CROCIN RICH Plus is built on Crocin Rich® – a proprietary ingredient standardized to 75% high-purity crocin, with several complimentary antioxidants.
+Unlike saffron extracts that may contain very little crocin, CROCIN RICH Plus is built on Crocin Rich® – a proprietary ingredient standardized to 75% high-purity crocin, with several complementary antioxidants.

 What this means for you: